ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 : This field is optional.

 New JSON names can be defined in the IANA registry introduced in {{IANA-Names}}.
-Such names MUST consist only of lower-case ASCII characters, digits, and hyphens (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
+Such names MUST consist only of lower-case ASCII characters, digits, and hyphen-minus (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
 Also, these names MUST be 63 characters or shorter and it is RECOMMENDED they be as short as possible.